Generated at: 2026-05-16 05:52:53

 Yamazaki

-We have three main pillars: expense management, travel management, and invoice management.
-We have expanded our service scope, particularly by launching the 'Standard Edition' for small and medium-sized businesses.
-We have seen a significant increase in implementations driven by trends such as 'Work Style Reform' and 'DX'.
+We have three main pillars: expense reimbursement, travel management, and invoice management.
+In particular, we have expanded our service area by launching the "Standard Edition" for small and medium-sized businesses.
+We have seen a significant increase in implementations driven by trends such as "Work Style Reform" and "DX".

-Could you briefly explain the promotion structure within your marketing division and your relationship with uSonar?
+Could you briefly explain the promotion structure within your company's marketing division and your relationship with uSonar?

 Yamazaki

 The Marketing Division consists of the Marketing Department and the Sales Development Department.
 The Marketing Department is responsible for lead generation through various initiatives such as trade shows and digital marketing, while we in the Sales Development Department are responsible for generating sales opportunities as inside sales.
 Our department is segmented into Enterprise (focusing on the Tokyo metropolitan area and Western Japan), Large Enterprise, and Mid-Market.
-We also have teams dedicated to proposing additional solutions to existing clients and teams focused on the public sector.
+We also have teams dedicated to proposing additional solutions to existing customers and serving the public sector.
 Each inside sales representative collaborates with several field sales representatives to conduct proposal activities.

 1yamazaki.jpg